Modelling the shape of thermal pulses from low temperature detectors: The electric circuit analog

 \section{The electric circuit analog}

 The electric circuit analog is the simplest way to solve the dynamics of the thermal section.
-Thermal conductances and capacities are replaced by their electric analog, and the temperature acts as a voltage and the thermal power as an electric current.
+Thermal conductances and capacities are replaced by their electric analog, the temperature acts as a voltage and the thermal power as an electric current.
 The resulting system consists of two coupled electric circuits whose evolution can be simply obtained exploiting the usual tools for the study of electrical systems.
-In particular when SSA can be assumed, the circuit can be described in terms of constant coefficient differential equations which can be easily solved by means of the Laplace or Fourier formalism which have the great merit of reducing the differential problem to algebraic.

-Moreover the circuit is a continuous-time (CT) linear time-invariant (LTI) system, whose response is uniquely described in terms of its response to a delta function or its Laplace transform, the transfer function of the system $H(s)$\cite{oppenheim:1975,oppenheim:1999}.

-It can be easily demonstrated that for a CT LTI system, the most general form for $H(s)$ is given by the ratio of two polynomials:
+It can be easily shown that for a continuous-time linear time-invariant system, the most general form for the transfer function $H(s)$ is given by the ratio of two polynomials:

-where M and N are the orders of the numerator and denominator ($ R = N - M $ is the degree of the function).
+where M and N are the degrees of the numerator and denominator polynomials, z$_j$ and p$_k$ are known as zeroes and poles of the transfer function, and r$_k$=\,$ \lim_{s\to p_k} [(s-p_k) \cdot H(s)] $ is the k-th pole residue.